Policy Number: AS-2007-2014

 4. Principles

-- Student assessment will be designed to ensure that students have achieved the stated curricular learning outcomes and competency levels prescribed for a particular course and program.
+- Student assessment will be designed to ensure that students have achieved the stated curricular learning outcomes and competency levels prescribed for a particular course in alignment with the principle of authentic assessment.

 - Mohawk College's assessment practice will: